-PERMISSION FOR AFTER-SCHOOL ACTIVITIES
+PERMISSION FOR AFTER-SCHOOL ACTIVITY

 If at any time your child will be attending any after-school activity that is a variation of the child's ordinary schedule, a note must be sent to school giving permission for him/her to attend.
 For example, if your child is to walk home with a friend one day, a note is required.
 If the activity is to be for an extended period of time, i.e., Parks & Rec.
-Activities, Girls Inc., YMCA Programs, Empowering Lives etc., please list the specific dates your child will attend each activity so we may have this information on file in the office.
-A note will be needed if for some reason your child will not be attending the program on a previously specified date.
+Activities, Goffstown Public Library After-School Story Hour, YMCA Programs, etc., please state the starting and ending dates of each activity so we may have this information on file in the office.
+It will not be necessary to write a note each week if you have written one for the entire program time.
+A note will be needed if for some reason your child will not be attending the program on a certain date.